Who can apply – PhD fellowships

 Who can apply for a PhD fellowship

-The Boehringer Ingelheim Fonds (BIF) awards PhD fellowships to European citizens working in Europe or overseas and to non-European citizens pursuing their PhD projects in Europe.
+The Boehringer Ingelheim Fonds (BIF) awards PhD fellowships to European citizens working in Europe or overseas and to non-European citizens pursuing their PhD projects in Europe *.

 The PhD projects must be experimental, in the field of basic biomedical research, and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.

-For further requirements, see below.
+For further requirements, see below as well as FAQs.

 Deadlines: February 1, June 1, and October 1 of each year

 - Your first university entrance qualification (secondary or high school leaving certificate, A-levels, or entrance/access test for first university studies after finishing school) must not have been completed more than 8 years, i.e. 96 months ago.

 - Natural scientists should have been awarded their last university degree before embarking on their PhD (BSc, diploma, MSc, or equivalent).
 If you have not yet finished your MSc studies and/or have not received your MSc degree certificate by the deadline, you can submit it up to four months after the deadline.

 - Physicians, veterinary surgeons, and pharmacists should have passed their state examinations.

 If two candidates from the same laboratory apply for a PhD fellowship at the same time, only one of them may receive a fellowship.
 We, therefore, recommend that they apply at different deadlines.